- Work With USAID

 - Get Involved

-Representing the spectrum of the Agency functions, DCHA/CMC provides the focal point for USAID interaction with US and foreign militaries in formalized relationships through coordinated planning, training, education and exercises.
+Representing the spectrum of the Agency functions, DCHA/CMC provides the focal point for USAID interaction with US and foreign militaries in formalized relationships through coordinated policy, planning, training, education and outreach.
 Program areas of common interest include humanitarian assistance, conflict prevention and mitigation, disaster management countering violent extremism, counter-insurgency, post-conflict stabilization and reconstruction and security sector reform.

 Last updated: January 15, 2013